sturmen/sturmen.github.io/githubpages/content/posts/hdr-jpeg-xl-2022/index.md

 ***NOTE**: this is about displaying greater-than-sRGB still images on computer displays, not the bracketing postprocessing technique that has been popular over the last decade or so*
 ![an orange cat staring at the camera](cat.jxl)
-*My cat, Colby Jack.
+*An HDR JPEG XL image of my cat, Colby Jack.
+Requires JPEG XL enabled in your browser, will not display otherwise.
 Will look bad on SDR displays.*

 ## tl;dr